Home » How to get a date of death valuation?

 Dear Lana,

 I am sorry for the loss of your brother.
 One of your first responsibilities as the trustee will be to provide the court and the IRS with an estimate of the estate’s “reasonable worth” at the time of your brother’s passing.
-This is known as a “Date of Death Valuation.”
-It typically involves an inventory and analysis of the possessions and property the decedent your brother left behind, including real estate.
+This is known as a “Date of Death Valuation,” sometimes called a “Date of Passing Valuation”.
+It typically involves an inventory and analysis of the possessions and property the decedent, your brother, left behind, including real estate.

 So how do you determine the value of your brother’s home on the date of his death?
 The most acceptable method to determine the basis is to hire an appraiser.
 This may cost around $800.00, and a real estate agent can recommend an appraiser.